MeenalSolanki/Java-Number-to-string/README.md

 Here We can convert Number with decimal values into currency string

 HOW TO RUN :
-Run this File with CMD after java enabled machine
+1.Run this File with CMD after java enabled machine
+OR
+Copy Paste in eclipse any Java supported IDE available.

 TEST CASES :
 1. 2342 = two thousand three hundred forty two